-Addressing male norms and behaviors

-Impact/End-of-Program Evaluation

-Increasing gender equity in HIV/AIDS activities and services

-Increasing women's access to income and productive resources
+Implement activities to change harmful gender norms & promote positive gender norms Increase gender equity in HIV prevention, care, treatment and support Increasing women's access to income and productive resources Mobile Population Workplace Programs

-Mobile Population

-Workplace Programs

-Duaget Code Illioini ation Mechanism ID: 14221 Mechanism Name: Agricultural Market Development (AMD) Program Prime Partner Name: Agricultural Cooperative Development International Volunteers in

-Overseas Cooperative Assistance
+Mechanism ID: Mechanism Name: Prime Partner Name: Strategic Area Agricultural Market Development (AMD) Program Agricultural Cooperative Development International Volunteers in Overseas Cooperative Assistance Care НВНС 0 0

-Strategic Area Budget Code Planned Amount On Hold Amount

-Care НВНС 289,483 0

 The AMD program provides economic strengthening/livelihood activities for HIV-infected adults and their families (PLHIV), OVC, caregivers and their households through social support via income generating activities (IGAs) in the agriculture sector.
-This program operates at the community level in urban and peri-urban areas in four regions (Amhara, Oromia, Tigray, and SNNPR) where HIV/AIDS prevalence is high.
+This program operates at the community level in urban and peri-urban areas in four regions

+(Amhara, Oromia, Tigray, and SNNPR) where HIV/AIDS prevalence is high.
 It will contribute to the Partnership Framework universal access goal by providing economic support and contributing to goals to reduce socioeconomic impacts of HIV by reaching more than direct beneficiary 1,000 households.
 CBO focal persons will be trained to engage PLHIV and OVC households in IGAs through standardized economic strengthening.
 These focal persons will then identify beneficiaries and refer them to IGAs that best accommodate their interests in order to promote ownership.
 Since women/females play a lead role in facilitating family member access to health care and social services, ACDI-VOCA in coordination with selected local NGOs and CBOs will ensure at least 60% of beneficiaries are female.
 The agriculture IGA activities will be embedded within an agriculture value chain approach to ensure that no single IGA is promoted without market demand.
 Four commodities will be focused on for value-chain includes coffee, wheat, maize and oil seeds.
 In coordination and collaboration with the other USG nutrition and FTF partners job aids and 1-2 page briefs will be developed to provide guidance for CSOs and agriculture stakeholder on how to implement IGAs.
 High impact, realistic IGAs that increase food security and nutrition status of the households will be implemented.
 AMD integrates with other USG-supported partners to improve linkages to other HIV services.
 For sustainability, CBO focal persons are given additional capacity building so that local CBOs can assume full activity responsibility in the future.
 ACDI/VOCA will be involved in the development of the referral forms to ensure correct ES indicators and data collection.
 M & E includes quarterly review meetings with the FMOH and implementing partners as well as regular meetings to discuss monthly indicators, program challenges and solutions.